Kyziq/food-truck-mapper/README.md

 # Food Truck Mapper

-Welcome to the Food Truck Mapper project, a comprehensive solution for mapping food trucks using a Flutter-based frontend, a Bun-powered backend, and a PostgreSQL database managed with DrizzleORM.
+Welcome to the Food Truck Mapper project, a comprehensive solution for mapping food trucks using a React Native-based frontend, a Bun-powered backend, and a PostgreSQL database managed with DrizzleORM.
 This project leverages Bun for an efficient JavaScript runtime and package management and uses TurboRepo for efficient project management.

 ## Quick Start